slurpy-films/slurpcord-docs/classes/Bot.md

 ---

 ## event()
 Registers an event listener for specific events in the bot.
+As of now the only events are: MessageCreate, InteractionCreate, MemberJoin, MemberLeave.
+More will be added in the future.

 **Arguments:**
 - `event` - The event to listen for.
 Use Events for this.